pirsch-analytics/docs/docs/api-sdks/api.md

 }
 ```
 :::

+If you wish, you can disable the bot filters.
+However, we do not recommend this.
+If you are tracking an application in a well-controlled environment though, you might be able to prevent some false positives by setting the option to `true`.

 It's possible to send multiple page views at once.
 If you use the batch endpoint, make sure the page views are in order, otherwise they throw off your statistics.
 This works well for sites that run on a single server where you can buffer page views.